MadAppGang/passflow-js-sdk/lib/REFACTORING.md

   this.createTenantForNewUser,
   this.origin,
   this.url,
   {
     createSession: this.createSessionCallback,
-    expiredSession: this.expiredSessionCallback
+    expiredSession: this.expiredSessionCallback,
   },
   this.appId
 );